Lectem/cpp-boilerplate/README.md

 ## FAQ

-Q: Why can't I link some new libraries I put inside the external folder ?
+__Q__: Why can't I link some new libraries I put inside the external folder ?

-A: By default targets are not at the GLOBAL scope, which means your CMakelists.txt might not see it.
+__A__: By default targets are not at the GLOBAL scope, which means your CMakelists.txt might not see it.
 In this case you can either add an alias/imported library or use find_package/library as you would if the library was not in your buildtree.

-Q: Should I always put my dependencies in the folder external
+__Q__: Should I always put my dependencies in the folder external

-A: Absolutely not !
+__A__: Absolutely not !
 It is a great place for small libraries, but you probably don't want to have to rebuild big libs every time.
 For those, you can use a package manager such as [Hunter](https://github.com/ruslo/hunter) or simply rely on find_package/library.

-Q: I don't understand why you made the choice of XXXXXX here ?
+__Q__: I don't understand why you made the choice of XXXXXX here ?

-A: Open a new issue !
+__A__: Open a new issue !

 ## External dependencies (using submodules)